Azure/cosmos-explorer/test/README.md

 To use this script, there are a few prerequisites that must be done at least once:

+1. This script requires Powershell 7+.
+Install it [here](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows).
-1. [Install Azure PowerShell](https://learn.microsoft.com/en-us/powershell/azure/install-azps-windows?view=azps-12.0.0&tabs=powershell&pivots=windows-psgallery) if you don't already have it.
+2. [Install Azure PowerShell](https://learn.microsoft.com/en-us/powershell/azure/install-azps-windows?view=azps-12.0.0&tabs=powershell&pivots=windows-psgallery) if you don't already have it.
+3. [Install Bicep CLI](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/install#install-manually) if it is not already installed.
-2. Connect to your Azure account using `Connect-AzAccount`.
+4. Connect to your Azure account using `Connect-AzAccount`.
-3. Ensure you have a Resource Group _ready_ to deploy into, the deploy script requires an existing resource group.
+5. Ensure you have a Resource Group _ready_ to deploy into, the deploy script requires an existing resource group.
 This resource group should be named `[username]-e2e-testing`, where `[username]` is your Windows username, (**Microsoft employees:** This should be your alias).
 The easiest way to do this is by running the `create-resource-group.ps1` script, specifying the Subscription (Name or ID) and Location in which you want to create the Resource Group.
 For example:

 ```powershell
 .\test\resources\create-resource-group.ps1 -SubscriptionName "My Subscription" -Location "West US 3"